tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

        WHERE MATCH('ipod')
        GROUP BY vendorid

-   Starting with 2.0.1-beta, GROUP BY on a string attribute is supported, with respect for current collation (see `the section called “Collations” <../collations.html>`__).
+   GROUP BY on a string attribute is supported, with respect for current collation (see `the section called
+   “Collations” <../collations.md>`__).

-   Starting with 2.2.1-beta, you can query Sphinx to return (no more than) N top matches for each group accordingly to WITHIN GROUP ORDER BY.
+   You can query Sphinx to return (no more than) N top matches for each group accordingly to WITHIN GROUP ORDER BY.

    ::